leomadori/GamesHub/README.md

 # 3. Outlooks

-We based our project on some popular card games like Blackjack and King's cup, known also for their enterteinment value.
-Our focus was mainly on singl-player mode, making them accessible and enjoyable even when playing alone.
-Even if the project could be finished, we would like to expand our collection of game while improving the code quality at the same time.
+We based our project on some popular card games like Blackjack and King's Cup, known also for their entertainment value.
+Our focus was mainly on single-player mode, making them accessible and enjoyable even when playing alone.
+Even if the project could be finished, we would like to expand our collection of games while improving the code quality at the same time.

 ## Improving Our Code
 To access our code, first: